awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-ch.md

    ```
    git config -l --show-origin | grep credential
    ```
-   Check for results like:
+   Review the returned results and search for results similar to:
    ```shell
    file:/usr/local/etc/gitconfig   credential.helper=osxkeychain
    ```
-   The file listed at the beginning of this line is the Git configuration file you must edit\.
+   The file that appears at the beginning of this line is the Git configuration file you must edit\.

 2. To edit the Git configuration file, use a plain\-text editor or run the following command:
    ```